c0d3sh3lf/utilities/README.md

 * nmap_to_sqlite.py - Stores nmap xml into SQLite3 DB format
 * sha256_file.py - Calculates SHA256 hash of all files present in a parent folder and its subfolder
 * sslscan_parse_output.py - Output parser for SSLScan Output (Requires SSL Scan to be installed / present in the working directory)
+* tripwire_compliance_csv_parser.py - Output parser for Tripwire Compliance CSV report.
+Output in HTML format.
-* tripwire_csv_parser.py - Output parser for Tripwire CSV files.
+* tripwire_csv_parser.py - Output parser for Tripwire VA CSV files.
 Output in HTML format.
 * udp_host_discovery.py - Host discovery script using UDP protocol